tiagojsalmeida/angular-watchers/README.md

 If your page has Iframes you can choose the one you want to target in a dropdown and we will counter the watchers on the given Iframe.

 We also expose all the available angular modules and their services on a **window.$$am** variable.
 This is a usefull shortcut to debug angular services without a need to use *injector().get()* everytime.

+**Note**: This setting if disabled by default.
+Enable it on the configuration menu but be aware that it will **initialize every injected services** the module got.
 ## Credits

 Developed by the [Tiago Almeida](https://github.com/tiagojsalmeida), [Giulio Dellorbo](https://github.com/egm0121) and [Firmino Alves](https://github.com/firminoalves).